SimonJunyouLi/keep_it_integral/README.md

 # Keep It Integral
-This is a solution for fractional rounding for the standard Linear Programming relaxation of maximum matching.
+This is a solution for fractional rounding of the standard Linear Programming relaxation of maximum matching.

 ## Problem Statement
-The input of the probelm woulud be an optimal fractional solution to the following Linear Program,
+The input of the probelm is an optimal fractional solution to the following Linear Program,

 ```math
 \begin{align*}